larryknaebelobsidian/kingdom/Proposition 128. The language of the Gospels and Epistles is in strict accord with the requirements of a Pre-Millennial resurrection..md

 >(4) the res. of the righteous described alone, without any reference whatever to the wicked (as John 6:39, 40, 44, 54; 1 Cor.
 15, and 1 Thess.
 4), implies a separate and distinctive one;
 >(5) the titles given to the res. of the righteous imply the same, as “the better resurrection,” “the res. of the just,” “the res. unto life.”
 >Obs.
 8 slightly reformatted

+>it is impossible to find a specific account of the resurrection of the wicked taking place at the same time with that of the righteous.
+>Obs.
+10

+>The reader is referred to the Covenant, and, as we have shown (Prop.
+49), its fulfilment is utterly impossible without a resurrection.
+>Obs.
+14

 >If Christ and His saints are to reign as predicted over this restored people, etc., then, as a matter of course, this res. must take precedence, just as the Prophets locate it.
 >Obs, 15